osteele/blog.osteele.com/_posts/2007-07-21-functional-javascript.md

 ### Function-level programming

-Value-level programming manipulates values, transforming a sequence of inputs into an output. [ Function-level programming](http://en.wikipedia.org/wiki/Function-level_programming) manipulates functions, applying operations to functions to construct a new function.
+Value-level programming manipulates values, transforming a sequence of inputs into an output.
+[Function-level programming](http://en.wikipedia.org/wiki/Function-level_programming) manipulates functions, applying operations to functions to construct a new function.
 It's this new function that transforms inputs into outputs.

 Here are some examples of function-level programming with _Functional_.
 There's more in the [documentation](https://osteele.com/sources/javascript/functional).

-    // find the reciprocal only ofvalues that test true: map(guard('1/'), [1,2,null,4])
+    // find the reciprocal only of values that test true: map(guard('1/'), [1,2,null,4])
       -> [1, 0.5, null, 0.25]
     // apply '10+' only to even values, leaving the odd ones alone: